-- Diamond drilling in 2009 Hole TDH 15 returned 33 m @ 12.5% Zn
+- Diamond drilling in 2009 Hole TDH 15 returned 33 m @ 12.5% Zn - RC drilling in 2006 Hole NARC 17 returned 60 m @ 3.7 % Zn (including 14.0 m @ 7.7 % Zn)

-SRK has estimated a JORC 2012 compliant open pit conceptual Exploration Target for Queen Grade which is summarised in Figure 151 (see Appendix C).
+SRK has estimated a JORC 2012 compliant open pit conceptual Exploration Target for Queen Grade which is summarised in Figure 15 (see Appendix C).

 Tartana Resources is planning to implement a drilling campaign which will seek to define an open pit resource but also to determine potential depth extensions which may be exploited by later underground mining.
-Interestingly King Vol, which has similar skarn mineralisation characteristics, has been drilled to over 900 metres (Atherton 2015) in depth indicating that this style of mineralisation can extend for substantial depths (see Figure 142.
+Interestingly King Vol, which has similar skarn mineralisation characteristics, has been drilled to over 900 metres (Atherton 2015) in depth indicating that this style of mineralisation can extend for substantial depths (see Figure 14.